-Note: In agent or IPv4 repositories, each single IP

-Not Counted Towards Your License

-- Assets present only from imports to offline or remote repositories. - Assets present only from Tenable Network Monitor instances in discovery mode. - Assets in offline or remote repositories that you downloaded using the same Tenable Security Center instance with a different address or UUID counts once toward your license, even if it was scanned via multiple methods or stored in multiple repositories.
+Note: In agent or IPv4 repositories, each single IP address or UUID counts once toward your license, even if it was scanned via multiple methods or stored in multiple repositories.

-Counted Towards Your License

 In universal repositories, each asset with a UUID is counted toward your license.
 For example, if an asset in an IPv4 repository does not have a UUID, and the same asset is stored in a universal repository with a UUID, the asset is counted twice.